For any kind of leave, obtain permission from your supervisor. Provide them with as much notice as possible.

 In Time and Leave, use the leave code 'Household/Domestic Emergency.'

-An employee is entitled to two days of supplemental leave at their regular rate of pay per calendar year.
+Eligible employees are entitled to two days of supplemental leave at their regular rate of pay per calendar year.
 These days are subject to operational requirements and cannot be attached to other leaves of absence, including vacation and statutory holidays.
 This leave may be used in one-half shift increments.
+Please refer to your collective agreements or Terms and Conditions of Employment for eligibility.

 In Time and Leave, use the leave code 'Supplemental Leave' for included employees and ‘Supplemental Leave – Excluded’ for excluded employees.